Can You Repair Your RV Roof From The Inside?

 1. Is a DIY Roof Repair Better?

-If you feel confident in your skills or the repair is small, you may be able to do a good job on your DIY roof repair for a more reasonable price.
+If you feel confident in your skills or the repair is small, you may be able to do a good job on your DIY roof repair and also save some money.
 The real benefit of DIY repairs is the cost savings and having a better understanding of your RV’s systems.

 2. Can You Use Flex Seal to Repair RV Roof?